seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 main();
 ```

+ok granted... its alot more boiler plater than express proper...but hear me out...

-Lets write a boring list of all the parts I had to create for this simple hello world to work.
+Lets write a boring list of all the parts I had to create for this simple hello world to work. (because if theres one thing people like...it's reading lists...)

 + Compiling JSX in Node - We had to actually set this up using either Babel or TSC (typescript compiler), I went with TSC for the sole perpose that it didnt need any more dependancies to be downloaded.
 + Write a Generic JSX function that will accept props and children and be able to work with any function/class we or the user writes.